PyLink/PyLink/docs/technical/pmodule-spec.md

 This page is still incomplete.
-See [inspircd_protocol.html](inspircd_protocol.html) for an auto-generated specification of the protocol module.
+For now, see [inspircd.html](inspircd.html) for an auto-generated specification of the InspIRCd protocol module.
 Any camelCase `ABCServer/Client` functions are outgoing commands, and include the following:

 - `awayClient`
 - `inviteClient`